itszootime/landsfacts-interface/README.md

 System.out.println("Year 5 = " + crops[4]);
 ```

-### Under OSX/Linux
+## Under OSX/Linux

 If you wish to run LandSFACTS on OSX or Linux, you will need to build for these platforms.
 The source code is [available upon request](http://www.macaulay.ac.uk/LandSFACTS/download.php).
+A number minor changes to the code are required - some unnecessary Windows specific calls are present.
+I'll document these in the future, or potentially upload the modified source.

 ## Build